clawpack/doc/doc/googleearth_plotting.rst

    used as axes limits when creating the PNG file.
 If set to *False*, then axes limits set by an `axes` member of a *plotfigure* (e.g. *plotaxes*) will be used.
 Default : True.

+.. attribute:: kml_user_files : list

+   A list of extra user KML files that will be archived and opened in the top level KMZ file created in the plots directory.
+Append addition files, along with a boolean (`True` or `False`) using `append`, as in the example above.
+Default : No user files are included.

 plotfigure attributes